Secunderabad–Yesvantpur Garib Rath Express: Coaches

 As is customary with most train services in India, Coach Composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12735 Secunderabad Yesvantpur Garib Rath Express covers the distance of 707 km in 11 hours 50 mins (60 km/hr) & in 12 hours 15 mins as 12736 Yesvantpur Secunderabad Garib Rath Express (58 km/hr).
+The 12735 Secunderabad Yesvantpur Garib Rath Express covers the distance of 707 km in 11 hours 50 mins (60 km/h) and in 12 hours 15 mins as 12736 Yesvantpur Secunderabad Garib Rath Express (58 km/h).

 Its fare includes a Superfast surcharge.

 Routeing

 The 12735 / 36 Secunderabad Yesvantpur Garib Rath Express runs from Secunderabad Junction via Kulluru, Gooty Junction, Dharmavaram Junction, Hindupur to Yesvantpur Junction.